 Colorectal cancer (colon cancer)

-Colorectal cancer begins when healthy cells in the lining of the colon or rectum change and grow out of control, forming a mass called a tumor.
-A tumor can be cancerous or benign.
-A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
-A benign tumor means the tumor can grow but will not spread.
-These changes usually take years to develop.
-Both genetic and environmental factors can cause the changes.
-However, when a person has an uncommon inherited syndrome changes can occur in months or years.
+Colorectal cancer starts when healthy cells shift and develop out of control in the lining of the colon or rectum, forming a mass called a tumor.
+A tumor may be benign or cancerous.
+A cancerous tumor is malignant, which means it can spread to other parts of the body and develop.
+A benign tumor means the tumor is capable of developing but is not going to spread.
+Such modifications typically take years to make.
+The changes can be caused by both genetic and environmental influences.
+When a person has an unusual inherited syndrome, however, changes can occur in months or years.

 Anatomy of the colon and rectum